makccr/dot/README.md

 ln -sf ~/Documents/dot/.Xresources .
 ln -sf ~/Documents/dot/.xbindkeysrc .
 ```
-**Note**: I've also built a little script to automate this process that I store in the `.scripts` folder.
-It makes the symbolic link process take about 0.36 seconds:
+**Note**: I've also built a script to automate this process. `setup.sh` can be founnd in the `.scripts` folder & makes the symbolic link process take about 0.36 seconds:
 ```bash
 ./~/Documents/.scripts/setup.sh
 ```